TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   VIDEO Kid Licks Subway Railing For 1 Dollar
-*   VIDEO Stinky Cheese
+*   VIDEO Man With Press Pass Trolls Fox News
+*   CONTEST GALLERY eBaum's World Halloween Costume Contest
 *   HALLOWNEED BLOG Halloween...
-*   CONTEST GALLERY eBaum's World Halloween Costume Contest
+*   VIDEO Cam Zink Canyon Gap Jump Crash
-*   VIDEO Killer Fish
+*   VIDEO Restore Your Faith in Time Lapse
-*   VIDEO Guys Reel In Shark On The Beach
-*   VIDEO Deer VS Skater
+*   VIDEO City Rising by Tom Ryaboi
-*   VIDEO Pedestrian Nearly Has Legs Crushed
 *   WEIRD DANCERS GALLERY World's Worst Dance Crews
+*   VIDEO Robot On A Tightrope
-*   VIDEO Log Crossing Epic Fail
+*   VIDEO Behind the Finger
 *   GALLERY Space Shuttle On The Streets Of LA
+*   VIDEO Super Strong Boy in China
+*   MOVIE PRESIDENTS BLOG Hollywood's Greatest Presidents
-*   VIDEO Travis Snider Makes Amazing Catch
+*   VIDEO Huge Truck Racing Crash
-*   VIDEO Kid Rock &.
-Pam Anderson Yell at Paparazzi
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
+*   VIDEO Massive Wedding Brawl
-*   VIDEO Robot On A Tightrope
+*   VIDEO Guy's Face Meets Pole
-*   VIDEO Teacher Gets Ass Kicked By 1st Grader
-*   MOVIE PRESIDENTS BLOG Hollywood's Greatest Presidents
-*   VIDEO 7 Year Old Blind Prodigy Shocks Jazz World
+*   VIDEO SDSU Student Hits Half Court Shot
-*   VIDEO Female Driver Fails at Parking
+*   VIDEO First Dirt Bike Ride
-*   VIDEO Baby Hates Cat Sounds
+*   VIDEO Eye Controlled Computer
-*   VIDEO Track Drifting Fail
+*   VIDEO 'QUIK'
 *   GOOD &.
 BAD LUCK BLOG Lesser Known Superstitions
 *   CUBE MAPPING PARTNER 3D Cube Mapping Demo
-*   VIDEO Pitiful Escape Attempt
-*   VIDEO Behind the Finger
+*   VIDEO Pocket Like It's Hot

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.